Red350/Battleship/README.md

 ### Easy
 The easy setting stores a list of every possible targetable cell, and simply randomly picks one every turn, regardless of what has happened in previous turns.
-It's obviously very bad, and should be reliably beaten by any slightly intelligent strategy.

 ### Medium
 This stores the same list of targets as the easy AI.
 The difference is it has two states, seek and hunt.